 Economics and Policy

 Elena Vallino holds a degree in Political Sciences at the University of Torino and a Master in International and Development Economics at the University of Applied Study in Berlin, Germany.
 She completed a Ph.D. in Economics of Complex Systems at the University of Torino, spending periods as Visiting Scholar at the Centre of Research in the Economics of Development (CRED), University of Namur, Belgium, and at the Arizona State University, USA.
 She worked for Italian NGOs and for the German Technical Cooperation Agency in Indonesia.
 She has published scientific articles in the fields of development and environmental studies.
-She currently works on the socio-economic dimensions of the drivers of virtual water trade and on inequalities in water distribution.
+She currently works on economic water scarcity in food production and trade and on the socio-economic dimensions of the drivers of virtual water trade.

 Guido Chiarotti is a scientist, a publisher, and a management consultant.
 He is currently the executive managing director at MAX, a recently established European Centre of Excellence (ECoE) on High-Performance Computing (HPC) aimed to foster the EU leadership in materials modeling, simulations, discovery, and design.
 He is also a research associate at the Institute of Complex Systems (ISC-CNR) in Rome, where he is involved in research activity on Economic Complexity.
 He is also a publisher of Scienza Express, an Italian scientific dissemination publishing house.
 He was the CEO of Spin s.r.l. for over 20 years, one of the first companies to introduce the internet in the Italian market.
 Previously he was a researcher for over 15 years at the International School for Advanced Studies (SISSA) in Trieste, working in condensed matter computational physics with a focus on high-pressure phenomena, semiconductors, super-ionic materials, and surface physics.